tibbotech/Sensor-Tester-Web/README.md

-If no sensor is connected, a prompt to connect a sensor will be displayed.
+If no *Cable Probe Sensor* is connected, a prompt to connect a sensor will be displayed.

-Sensors can be plugged an unplugged while the application is still running.
+*Cable Probe Sensors* can be connected and disconnected while the application is still running.